OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 ### One-off Check

-To find assertion events and display their status for a specific block range, execute the following command:
+To monitor assertions and display their status for a specific block range, execute the following command:

 ```bash
 yarn dev [--configPath=<CONFIG_PATH>]
 ```

 - If `--configPath` is not provided, it defaults to `config.json`.
-- This command will identify all assertion events initiated or created from the parent chain to your Orbit chain within the specified block range.
+- This command will identify all assertion events (both creation and confirmation) from the parent chain to your Orbit chain within the specified block range.

 ### Error Generation and Reporting

 To enable reporting, use `--enableAlerting` flag.

-This will enable alerts if there have not been any assertions in the past week.
+This will enable alerts if:
+1. There have not been any assertions in the past week
+2. The assertion confirmation rate is below 80%

 Additionally, you might also want to log these errors to Slack, for which you will need to configure, in the `.env` file:

 - `NODE_ENV=CI`
 - `ASSERTION_MONITORING_SLACK_TOKEN=<your-slack-token>`